eosrio/vote-check-bot/README.md

 ## Getting Started

-These instructions will help you create and configure a Telegram Bot and also get you a copy of the project up and running on your machine.
+These instructions will help you create and configure a Telegram Bot and also get the project up and running on your machine.

 ### Prerequisites
 #### Telegram Bot
 First of all, you will need to create a Telegram Bot and get its token to access Telegram's HTTP API.
 This can be easily done by interacting with the [BotFather](https://telegram.me/BotFather)

 Let's start by creating the bot.
+Just send the following message to BotFather:

 ```
 /newbot